wuyujack/Finetune-SD-Inpainting-with-Diffuser/README.md

 To use the code, please refer to the folder of `/example/controlnet/`.
 The training command are the .sh files with `run_` in front of the file name, e.g., `run_stable_diffusion_controlnet_inpaint.sh`.

 I use the VITON-HD dataset by defaulted and has done some postprocessing for training, where you can download the post-processed dataset from [here](https://drive.google.com/file/d/1SEck0NoSIttSpCu0wfYgHIEl5i-tZWjH/view?usp=sharing).

+For the configuration of the environment, please refer to the `environment.yml`.